FAIRFIELD WOMEN’S CLUB

 Article V: Executive Committee

-5.1 There shall be an Executive Committee composed of the elected officers, who, upon installation shall also be known as the Board of Directors of the Fairfield Women’s Club.
-Both quorums shall be three (3).
+5.1 There shall be an Executive Committee composed of elected officers, who, upon installation, shall also be known as the Board of Directors of the Fairfield Women’s Club.
+The quorum shall be four (4).

 5.5 The Executive Committee shall submit a budget for approval at the August Board meeting.
 The approved budget shall be distributed to members attending the September General meeting.